vektorcloud/mesos/README.md

 The `MASTERS` environment variable may be specified to automatically populate configuration values for high availability.

-For example, by specifying `MASTERS=master0.domain.com;master1.domain.com;master2.domain.com`, the container will configure Zookeeper, Marathon, and Mesos appropriately.
+For example, by specifying `MASTERS=master0.domain.com;master1.domain.com;master2.domain.com`, the container will configure Zookeeper, Mesos master and agents appropriately.

 ##### Mesos Master & Mesos Agent
 The Mesos master and agent processes can be configured with environment variables prefixed with `MESOS_MASTER_` or `MESOS_AGENT_`.